SoulFireMage/Katiya_Starship/content/mathsummaries/Logic and Foundations_ Leverage Map.md

 > *There is no algorithm to decide whether a given Turing machine halts on a given input.*

-**Why it matters:** Computation has absolute limits.
+**Importance:** Computation has absolute limits.
 Not "we haven't found the algorithm"—no algorithm *can* exist.
 This is the computability analog of incompleteness.

 **The connection:** The halting problem is essentially "does this proof search terminate?"—linking computability and provability.